ANTI-RACISM SELF-EDUCATION RESOURCES FOR ARTISTS, and anyone else really:

 Disclaimer: I am a white woman raised by a liberal middle-class white family in a predominantly white neighborhood in the NW Chicago suburbs.
 I owe all of my racial education and awareness to the Black, Indigenous, and non-white educators (especially women) who have dedicated their life to this work, and the anti-racist white educators I met while living in Minneapolis & St. Paul who led by example and made it way less scary for me to talk about race and whiteness.

-Below is a letter I compiled June 3, 2020 for fellow members of The Rattle, an art collective based in LA and London.
+Below is from a letter I compiled June 3, 2020 for fellow members of The Rattle, an art collective based in LA and London.
 This is by no means comprehensive but it is a start.

 This is a major political moment and a call to action to expand our minds and hearts and do more than we ever thought possible to change the system of oppression in the US.
-Do not post personal or self-promoting content right now, unless of course you are a black artist, in which case obviously do whatever the heck you need to do to process and de-stress.

 White people: create an anti-racist cohort in a text thread with a friend or small group of close friends to process your privilege together and challenge each other to continue the work, go deeper, and recognize biases and blind spots.
 If you’re going to protests, download the Signal app and keep your group text in there - it is one of the only digitally secure communication apps right now.
 Read up on protest etiquette for white & non-black allies before you go.